UceeCode/ecommerce-platform/README.md

 A simple cart application built using React, React-Bootstrap, and React-Use-Cart for managing the shopping cart and checkout process.
 It allows users to add, update, remove items from the cart, and proceed with the checkout after entering shipping details.

-## LINK TO VIEW: uceecode.github.io/ecommerce-platform/
+### LINK TO VIEW: uceecode.github.io/ecommerce-platform/

+### HOW TO USE: click on the logo to display product details.

 ## Features
 - Add, remove, and update item quantities in the cart.